-- Uber comes handy– Open the Uber app on your mobile and book your driver to take you to your destination, right away.
+- Grab comes handy– Open the Grab app on your mobile and book your driver to take you to your destination, right away.
 The cost is usually affordable.
 For eg: You can traverse from Ubud to Canggu in $6.74.

 - Private driver- If comfort comes to you first than budget, then hire a private driver at $40 per day.
 This is a great way though it cost more!
 Do you know why?
 If you are lucky to get a good driver, he would take you to lesser-known places and also give you all the information about places on your way.